 Start by slowly increasing your calorie intake by 20-30%.
 This can be through healthy, nutrient-dense foods like lean proteins, complex carbohydrates, and healthy fats.

 Focus on quality over quantity to avoid unnecessary weight gain.
+So, calorie counting in meal planning is an ideal way to achieve your fitness goals.

 Example: Maria, who practices intermittent fasting, takes a weekly diet break after every 5-day fasting window.
 On her break, she increases her intake to support muscle recovery and to refuel her energy stores.